dhabersack/islovely.co/_firetips/2020-08-16-quickly-removing-values-from-an-array.md

 // this array holds six values const numbers = [4, 8, 15, 16, 23, 42]

-// by setting the length to 4, any value past the fourth item is removed numbers.length = 4 console.log(numbers)  // ⇒ [4, 8, 15, 16]
+// by setting the length to 4, any value past the fourth element is removed numbers.length = 4 console.log(numbers)  // ⇒ [4, 8, 15, 16]